twixuss/simplex/README.md

 ### Primary
 #### Names (Identifiers)
 A sequence of characters that starts with `_` or `a-Z`, and continues with `_` or ` ` (space, experimental) or `a-Z` or `0-9`.
-*I'm experimenting with multi-word names.
+*I'm experimenting with spaces in names.
 For example `hello world` is a single identifier, like `hello_world`.
 If there are multiple spaces between names, they are not merged and treated as two separate tokens.*
-...
-*I think only one space should be allowed.
-That way there will not be different text that results in same name, which helps with search.
-If there are multiple spaces, treat as two separate names, this can reduce separator usage (`then`/`do`).*
 #### None literal
 `none`
 A value that represents nothing.